grtakaha/CASA/README.md

 **INPUT**: A FASTA-formatted, CLUSTAL_NUM-formatted, or CLUSTAL-formatted file with at least one protein sequence.

 **OUTPUT**: A collection of files that includes the following:
-* individual annotation files (.ann), one for each unique sequence in the input file
+* individual annotation files (.ann), one for each unique sequence in the input file,
-* one combined annotation file that includes all annotations for this collection of sequences (all.ann)
+* one combined annotation file that includes all annotations for this collection of sequences (all.ann).

 **NOTE**: all.ann can be used as input for clustal_to_svg.py.
 See **ANNOTATION FORMAT** for help formatting annotations by hand.